 Seeing women on the Brazilian jiu-jitsu mats is always an excellent experience.
-Females who practice martial arts, on the other hand, are held in high regard by the general public.
+But on the other hand, the general public holds females who practice martial arts in high regard.
 As a result, even the most well-known female celebrities have embarked on a prolonged BJJ training program.

-BJJ is an influential martial art to study since it teaches you a variety of ideas and benefits that will significantly impact your life on a variety of levels.
+BJJ is a powerful martial art to study since it offers a variety of benefits that will significantly impact your life on various levels.

-Sure, Brazilian jiu-jitsu is going to change your thinking, dealing correctly with some life’s problems, maintain an athletic and healthy body core, and more.
+Sure, Brazilian jiu-jitsu will change your thinking, help you deal with some of life’s problems, maintain an athletic and healthy body core, and more.

-But, hold on a sec!
-What is the price that any jiu-jitsu fighter, especially a woman, is willing to pay?
+But hold on a sec!
+What is the price any jiu-jitsu fighter, especially a woman, is willing to pay?

 Women who train in Brazilian jiu-jitsu face many difficulties and make significant sacrifices.
 The following are some struggles females and girls make when they first begin training in gentle martial arts.

 Because Brazilian jiu-jitsu is so widespread, many female jiu-jitsu practitioners will find it challenging to cover the costs of classes.